swdee/go-rknnlite/example/README.md

 is split across the Total Time.
 These figures are derived from the first run on the benchmark so when totaled together they are slightly higher than the Average Total Time.

+The Inference column represents processing on the NPU, Post Processing and Rendering values are performed on the CPU.